AWegnerGitHub/awegnergithub.github.io-content/2023_10_12_python_join_vs_concat.md

 ## What's happening here?

-`join` is more than 75x than the concatination method.
+`join` is more than 75x than the concatenation method.
 Why?

-String are immutable objects in Python.
+Strings are immutable objects in Python.
 I talked about these in my last [Gotcha Article about default parameters][2].
 This immutability means that a string can't be changed. `concat_string` does appear to be changing the string with each `+` action, but under the hood, Python has to create a new string object each iteration through the loop.
 That means there are 99,999 temporary string values - creating and discarding almost all of them immediately on the next iteration during the concatenation action.

 `join_string` on the other hand, is appending 100,000 string objects to a list.
 But, only one list is created.
 The final `join` is only doing a _single_ concatenation with all 100,000 strings.